Things to do in Forest of Dean and Wye Valley

 A whole weekend of adventure activities

 All the activity providers I meet in the Forest of Dean are passionate about making their sport accessible to all and welcome the chance to give families an experience together.
-To enable people try before they buy, locals run a festival every April that began small and has now grown substantially to include everything from archery to circus skills.
+To enable people try before they buy and find out more about things to do in Forest of Dean , locals run a festival every April that began small and has now grown substantially to include everything from archery to circus skills.

 The Forest Activities Festival is on the Speech House field and locals and visitors can have a go at fun activities including arts and crafts, battle-sports and segways.
 “Basically anything we can get onto the field,” says one of the organisers.
 “The festival suits anyone from five upwards depending on how adventurous you want to be, and this year it is growing into a fringe event on the Saturday for water activities at Mallards Pike.”

-A few of my favourite things about The Forest of Dean
+A few of my favourite things to do in Forest of Dean

 My favourite moment: Puzzlewood at dawn when the only other soul around is the ghost of Morgana – her door from BBC TV’s Merlin is one of the spookier props.